-- (a) Agriculture and Agricultural Engineering - (b) Agriculture and Animal Husbandry & Veterinary Science. - (c) Agriculture and Forestry. - (d) Chemistry and Chemical Engineering - (e) Mathematics and Statistics. - (f) Of the Engineering subjects viz.
-Agricultural Engineering, Chemical Engineering, Civil Engineering and Mechanical Engineering- not more than one subject;
+- (a) Agriculture and Agricultural Engg.

+- (b) Agriculture and Animal Husbandry & Veterinary Science.

+- (c) Agriculture and Forestry.

+- (d) Chemistry and Chemical Engg.

+- (e) Mathematics and Statistics.

+- (f) Of the Engineering subjects viz.
+Agricultural Engineering, Chemical Engineering, Civil Engineering and Mechanical Engineering-not more than one subject;

-NOTE - The standard and syllabi of the subjects mentioned above are given in Section III to this appendix
+NOTE-The standard and syllabi of the subjects mentioned above are given in Section III.